GroukLab/GroukBook/en/get-start.md

 If you do not wish the new group members see the old chat history, we also provide such a mechanism, when inviting users to join the private group, we will ask you whether to allow the member to see the history, if not, You will a new group which include the original group members and new member.

 ## Invite colleague
-Invite colleagues to Grouk is very simple, you just need to create a chat or group and directly input colleague's email when invite memeber.
+Invite colleagues to Grouk is very simple, you just need to create a chat or group and directly input colleague's email when invite member.
 Them will receive your invitation message.

 ## Direct Message